In addition to these FAQs about our Assurance program, we also have specific FAQs for other areas within our 2020 Certification Program:

 Who are the authorized certification bodies that are authorized to audit my company?

-For the 2020 Rainforest Alliance certification program, an authorization process is ongoing and the list of authorized certification bodies with their corresponding scope will be available around April 2021.
+For the 2020 Rainforest Alliance certification program, there is a list of authorized certification bodies published on the Rainforest Alliance website.

 How do Certification Bodies become authorized to perform audits against the Rainforest Alliance standard?